DHTMLX/scheduler-docs/data/what_s_new.md

 ###Breaking Changes

-This update changes behavior of of some parts of the component.
+This update changes behavior of some parts of the component.
 While they shouldn't cause any breaks in the existing code, be sure to check [Migration notes](migration_from_older_version.md#53) to be on the safe side.

 ###New functionality